 This Sticky Buns Recipe was just made for Christmas morning breakfast!
 It's one of my favorite recipe holiday recipes that you should give yourself permission to dive into at least one time a year!

-Yes, they take a little work, but for me I find it’s well-worth the effort.
+Yes, they take a little work, but for me, I find it's well worth the effort.
 Looking for something quicker?
 Try my overnight cinnamon buns they rise while you sleep or my Sticky Buns with Puff Pastry which are even easier!

 This recipe comes from my Christmas Morning Breakfast Menu I did for the Kin Community YouTube Channel a few years back.
 You can watch the full video below!

 Need more menu ideas?
-Watch all my Kin Community Menu Videos here.
+Watch all my Kin Community Menu Videos.